-Turning ON Turning OFF Insert your battery and close the battery door securely.
-A 3-second delay occurs before your hearing aid turns ON.
-This allows time to place it in your ear.
-Each hearing aid will turn OFF when you open the battery door (and the battery is no longer touching the battery contacts).
+Turning ON Turning OFF Charger Each hearing aid will turn ON after you remove it from the charger.
+A 3-second delay occurs before your hearing aid turns ON , allowing time to place it in your ear.
+Each hearing aid will turn OFF when you place it in the charging slot (and begin charging).
 User control If you turned OFF each hearing aid by pressing the user control, pressing the user control again will turn it ON .
 A 3-second delay occurs before your hearing aid turns ON , allowing time to place it in your ear.
 Turn OFF each hearing aid by pressing and holding the user control for 3 seconds.